-Documentation is a type of federal registration that the U.S Coast Guard administers.
+Documentation is a type of federal registration that the

+U.S Coast Guard administers.

-It is proof of vessel nationality and is evidenced by a singular certificate of documentation (COD).
+It is proof of the vessel's nationality and is evidenced by a singular certificate of documentation (COD).

 COD serves the dual purpose of a renewable registration while at the same time providing evidence of title.
 It is often referred to as a Federal Title.